nhjschulz/cfsm/examples/UnoBlink/README.md

 The blink sketch toggles a led on or off, resulting in two distinct states that can be mapped to FSM states.
 The first is representing "On", the second "Off".
-The transitions between the states happen after fixed time intervals, in your case we use one second.
+The transitions between the states happen after fixed time intervals.
+In this example we use one second.

 To make this simple logic a bit more interesting, we use different transition methods for going to on or off.

-* The On state is entered based on an event from the main loop() function.
+* The On state is entered based on an event from the main ```loop()``` function.
 This event is signaled every 2 seconds.

-* The On state remains active for one second and transitions back to the Off state afterwards.
+* The On state remains active for one second and then transitions back to the Off state.

 ![State Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/examples/UnoBlink/doc/BlinkState.puml)

 ## CFSM Blink Example

-The example is based on the PlatformIO Arduino template with a main module implementing the ```setup()``` and ```loop()``` methods.
+The example is based on PlatformIO 's Arduino template with a main module implementing the ```setup()``` and ```loop()``` methods.
-It includes CFSM as a library using the ```lib_deps``` variable in
+It includes CFSM as an external library using the ```lib_deps``` variable in
 ```platformio.ini```.

 ~~~{.ini}